pkel/ghm/README.md

 ## ToDo

-* Booking_view
-  - Initialize new booking from current or last booking
-  - Json Export for jMeldeschein
-  - Invoice positions add/delete/reorder
 * Visually lock new booking and similar unsaveable views for unsaved new customer.
 Currently saving is silently deferred.
-* Avoid janestreet core_kernel dependency.
-The only thing we use currently is Date.t
 * Refactor nav fields of component models into incremental argument.
 Use this for view.
 We achieve nav being read-only input for component.
   Mutable nav makes no sense.